About Us

 Mackenzie Johnson

-Throughout her own motherhood journey - from two losses to two daughters - Mackenzie has turned to Roots to find the support, resources, and community needed to navigate this transformational time in life.
-Her journey began in Big Sky where her family lived for 11 years before migrating to Bozeman in 2022.
+Throughout her own motherhood journey—from two losses to welcoming two spirited daughters—Mackenzie has leaned on Roots for the support, resources, and community needed to navigate this transformational time.

 Meet the Board of Directors